MyTopSportsbooks Line moves Guide

 This is not ideal for a sportsbook, as they always want to profit.
 That forces the traders to act swiftly to plug the leaks.

 In the lead-up to the game, sportsbooks would likely tweak the sports betting lines to encourage more action in Denver and less in San Antonio.
 You might see the odds reformulated as +4.5 for San Antonio and -4.5 for Denver.

 If the action was still unevenly distributed, it might be further brought closer to reading +3.5 for San Antonio and -3.5 for Denver.
 The same logic is applied to making adjustments to the total.

 Adjusting the Odds

 It’s also possible that sportsbooks could adjust the odds.
-For example, to encourage the action on Denver, they could change the payout from -110 to EVEN, and change the San Antonio odds from -110 to -120.
-This redistribution of price would have a similar effect to altering the spread numbers themselves.
+For example, to encourage the action on Denver, they could change the payout from -110 to even money and change the San Antonio odds from -110 to -120.
+This price redistribution would have a similar effect to altering the spread numbers.

-It’s important to remember that vegas lines move in both ways; in terms of points being offered, and the available payout.
+It’s important to remember that vegas lines move in both ways regarding points being offered and the available payout.

 2. Injuries, Scratches, Coaching Decisions (External Effects)

 Not every change in a betting line is due to the distribution of betting action.